An exact characterization of saturation for permutation matrices: Even-length spanning oscillations starting with l

-Intuitively, property (\ref{prop:trav-hor}) keeps the horizontal order of its 1-entries fixed, in the same way it is fixed in an even-length spanning oscillation starting with $\ell_P$.
-Vertically, however, we allow to arrange the 1-entries more freely.
+Intuitively, property (\ref{prop:trav-hor}) enforces the same horizontal order on the 1-entries as an even-length spanning oscillation.
+Vertically, however, we are allowed to arrange the 1-entries more freely.
 There are still \emph{upper} (even) and \emph{lower} (odd) 1-entries as in \cref{p:spanosc-upper-lower} (this is implied by (\ref{prop:trav-upper}), (\ref{prop:trav-lower}), (\ref{prop:trav-vert})), and we keep the order within the upper, resp. lower, 1-entries with (\ref{prop:trav-upper}), (\ref{prop:trav-lower}).
 But we drop the condition that $x_i$ is above $x_j$ for each odd $i \le m-3$ and even $j \ge i+3$.
 This means that we are allowed to ``move'' some upper 1-entries upwards, and some lower 1-entries downwards, as long as the vertical order among upper (lower) 1-entries is kept intact. (\ref{prop:trav-upper}), (\ref{prop:trav-lower}) additionally ensure that we cannot move any 1-entries above $\ell_P$ or below $r_P$. \Cref{fig:trav} shows the shortest traversal that is not an oscillation.